microsoft/PSRule/README.md

 - [Reusable](docs/features.md#reusable) - Share rules across teams or organizations.
 - [Recommendations](docs/features.md#recommendations) - Include detailed instructions to remediate issues.

+## Project objectives

+1. **Extensible**:
+   - Provide an execution environment (tools and language) to validate infrastructure code.
+   - Handling of common concerns such as input/ output/ reporting should be handled by the engine.
+   - Language must be flexible enough to support a wide range of use cases.
+2. **DevOps**:
+   - Validation should support and enhance DevOps workflows by providing fast feedback in pull requests.
+   - Allow quality gates to be implemented between environments such development, test, and production.
+3. **Cross-platform**:
+   - A wide range of platforms can be used to author and deploy infrastructure code.
+PSRule must support rule validation and authoring on Linux, MacOS, and Windows.
+   - Runs in a Linux container.
+For continuous integration (CI) systems that do not support PowerShell, run in a container.
+4. **Reusable**:
+   - Validation should plug and play, reusable across teams and organizations.
+   - Any reusable validation will have exceptions.
+Rules must be able to be disabled where they are not applicable.

+Continue reading the [PSRule design specification][spec].

 ## Support

 This project uses GitHub Issues to track bugs and feature requests.